 - They will not be required to read CS2101 Effective Communication for Computing Professionals.
 It is replaced by USP Foundation module: Writing and Critical Thinking.

-- They will read IFS4205 Information Security Capstone Project, which is an 8-MCs independent study modules (ISMs) which will be counted as 2 USP Inquiry modules in Sciences and Technologies Basket.
+- They will read either IFS4205 Information Security Capstone Project, which is an 8-MC independent study module (ISM) or (CS4238 Computer Security Practice and IFS4103 Penetration Testing Practice) which will be counted as 2 USP Inquiry modules in Sciences and Technologies Basket.